mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 >
 > Peco: A little.

 We learn later on in episode 10 that Smile came up with this song when they were children, as a theme song for the Peco's hero persona.
-Peco has forgotton the tune completely, mirroring how he's lost sight of what makes him good at ping pong i.e. what makes him the hero.
+Peco has forgotton the tune completely, mirroring how he's lost sight of what makes him good at ping pong, as well as what makes him the hero.

 ![](images/ping-pong/e10_hero_song.png)